ujol90/ujol/readme3.md

-learn git and github from master
+learn git and github from master after adding worst bracnhs